OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 The next great discovery was a method of arbitrary style transfer that generalized the previous feed-forward approach to an arbitrary style in [ZM-Net: Real-time Zero-shot Image Manipulation Network](https://arxiv.org/abs/1703.07255) from March 21, 2017.

-Another approaches to arbitrary style transfer are [Exploring the structure of a real-time, arbitrary neural artistic stylization network](https://arxiv.org/abs/1705.06830) from August 24, 2017 and [Universal Style Transfer via Feature Transforms](https://arxiv.org/abs/1705.08086) from November 17, 2017.
+Other approaches to arbitrary style transfer are [Exploring the structure of a real-time, arbitrary neural artistic stylization network](https://arxiv.org/abs/1705.06830) from August 24, 2017 and [Universal Style Transfer via Feature Transforms](https://arxiv.org/abs/1705.08086) from November 17, 2017.

 See [a Medium post with an overview of the history of NST](https://medium.com/artists-and-machine-intelligence/neural-artistic-style-transfer-a-comprehensive-look-f54d8649c199).

-So, the next step for my program could be the replacement of the current iterative implementation with feed-forward one based on one of the previous papers.
+So, the next step for my application could be the replacement of the current iterative implementation with a feed-forward one based on one of the previous papers.
 What could still be challenging is how to implement it with a second style.

 ### Arbitrary image size and proportions